Fall 2021

 A lovely cool, dry evening presented itself to enjoy sitting around the campfire, after a long, hot, smokey summer without.

 The next day it was decided to stay an extra night as the weather was holding nicely, unlike the deluge of rain hitting Metro Vancouver & the Whistler area.
-A long walk along the dyke that funnels the Seton Lake water destined for the hydro power generator emptying into to the Fraser river, Jesse enjoying his ‘go-cart’, Westie running back & forth (exhausting to watch).
+A long walk along the dyke that creates the aqueduct that funnels the Seton Lake water destined for the hydro power generator emptying into the Fraser River.
+Jesse enjoying his ‘go-cart’, Westie running back & forth (exhausting to watch).
 Another evening to enjoy the fire (albeit rain was threatening) after a nice BBQ meal (thanks to C for all of the great meals).

 The destination of the day ended at a little known forest rec site near Canim Lake (about 40 min drive north-east of 100 Mile House), after leaving the paved road, a 5 km up-hill drive on a gravel forest service road brought them to Howard Lake.
 N&J had discovered this gem on a previous visit to the area, it abounds with fish and is very popular with the fishers.
 Quiet & serene, the loons lull you to sleep.